gautamnaik1994/Aspect-Based-Sentiment-Analysis/blog/index.md

 ### Model Architecture

-Follow is the model architecture for Multi-Head Neural Network using Mean Pooling.
+Below is the model architecture for Multi-Head Neural Network using Mean Pooling.
 The `self.classifier` is the Aspect Extraction Head and `self.sentiment_classifier` is the Sentiment Classification Head.
 The `forward` method takes the input IDs and attention mask as input and returns the logits and sequence output.
 Sequence output is the contextualized embeddings for each token in the input sequence.
 The logits are the output of the Aspect Extraction Head.

 ```python